 Double Edge Theatre’s Latin American Cycle Builds Bridges Across Massachusetts

 Over the course of the past decade or so, the annual summer spectacle at Double Edge Theatre has become increasingly important to the company’s identity.
-The spectacle is a promenade piece that moves through the outdoor and indoor spaces on the company’s farm in Western Massachusetts where they train, teach, develop work, grow vegetables, and care for livestock.
+The spectacle is a promenade piece that moves through the outdoor and indoor spaces on the company’s farm in Western Massachusetts where the company trains, teaches, develops work, grows vegetables, and cares for livestock.
 Double Edge often conceives their work in cycles, and this year’s spectacle became part of a Latin American Cycle.
 In addition to the midsummer run of Cada Luna Azul / Once a Blue Moon at the farm, the company collaborated with the Hyde Park Task Force in Jamaica Plain, Massachusetts at the beginning of the summer to stage a free version of the piece, including a parade, as a celebration of Boston’s official recognition of the neighborhood as the city’s Latin Quarter.
 In late September the company put up yet another version of the piece in Springfield, Massachusetts’ Forest Park, in partnership with Springfield Public Schools and the Community Music School of Springfield, and presented by Springfield City Mosaic.
-Both pieces featured a supporting cast of middle schoolers who trained with the ensemble and performed alongside them, as actors, acrobats, and musicians.
+Both pieces featured a supporting cast of middle schoolers who trained with the ensemble and performed alongside them as actors, acrobats, and musicians.

 It’s obvious how deeply Double Edge is invested in exploring the relationship between theatrical storytelling and a sense of place.

-If Boston is the Hub, Jamaica Plain is one of its spokes—a so-called “streetcar suburb” of Boston, and an historically Latina/o neighborhood which in recent years has been gradually gentrifying.
-The performance started and ended on the steps of a church recently purchased by the Hyde Square Task Force as their new home-base, with core ensemble member Carlos Uriona inviting us to join him on a journey into memories of his village, the half-magical Agua Santa (Living Water), and also teaching (or reminding) us that the origin of the name of Jamaica Plain before the colonizers arrived had almost the same meaning as Agua Santa.
+If Boston is the Hub, Jamaica Plain is one of its spokes—a so-called “streetcar suburb” of Boston and a historically Latinx neighborhood, which in recent years has been gradually gentrifying.
+The performance started and ended on the steps of a church recently purchased by the Hyde Square Task Force as their new home base, with core ensemble member Carlos Uriona inviting us to join him on a journey into memories of his village, the half-magical Agua Santa (Living Water), and also teaching (or reminding) us that the origin of the name of Jamaica Plain before the colonizers arrived had almost the same meaning as Agua Santa.
 Meanwhile, across the street—unnoticed by many audience members—two British colonizers went through an absurd loop as they tried to build something invisible with only one brick.
-Uriona invited us into the Church, where the first sequence took place.
+Uriona invited us into the church, where the first sequence took place.

 The design and staging had tapped into the differences between urban and rural spaces by treating the city as an extension of the farm, feeling out the poetic logic of the landscape.

 It’s obvious how deeply Double Edge is invested in exploring the relationship between theatrical storytelling and a sense of place.
-I would hesitate to call this “site specific theatre,” because the raw stuff of the piece came from a long and perpetually-revisited devising process, sculpted by Klein, and ultimately resolved into a script written by Glassman, the other co-Artistic Director.
+I would hesitate to call this “site-specific theatre,” because the raw stuff of the piece came from a long and perpetually revisited devising process, sculpted by Klein, and ultimately resolved into a script written by Glassman, the other co–artistic director.
 Cada Luna Azul / Once a Blue Moon has been part of the company’s life for at least two years.
-The meandering style of Alejandro Jodorowsky’s magical realist memoir Where the Bird Sings Best may be partly responsible for the narrative fluidity which made it possible to successfully transpose the same show to three different landscapes for audiences of significantly different sizes.
+The meandering style of Alejandro Jodorowsky’s magical realist memoir Where the Bird Sings Best may be partly responsible for the narrative fluidity that made it possible to successfully transpose the same show to three different landscapes for audiences of significantly different sizes.